Alternatives to Balloon releases

 What goes up must come down

-They will eventually come back down to earth.
-Sometimes, they land in the sea where they get mistaken for food by birds and marine wildlife.
-Balloons could block their digestive tracts, which could be fatal.
-Animals could get entangled in the ribbons and strings, restricting their movement and ability to eat, and cause drowning.
+When they eventually come back down to earth, sometimes they land in the sea where they get mistaken for food by birds and marine wildlife.
+Balloons can block animals' digestive tracts, which can be fatal.
+Animals can also get tangled in the ribbons and strings, restricting their movement and ability to eat, and cause drowning.

 Here are some alternatives to releasing balloons that have less impact on the environment:

 - Blow bubbles!
 Don't forget to dispose of the plastic receptacles responsibly.

 - Get the kids to try a ribbon dance at their next birthday party.

 - Plant native trees or seeds as a symbol of new beginnings and a gift to the environment.